agusavior/cdk-prototype/infrastructure/README.md

 * `aws cloudformation cancel-update-stack --stack <stackname>` cancel a stack update
 * `aws cloudformation list-stacks` list real remote stacks of the account

+### error UtilConnectToInteropServer

+I got this error using the terminal of Visual Studio.
+Try using another terminal.

 ## Important commands

 * `aws configure`   global configuration about your aws account and region